-Following the preparation of the draft Flood Study the report will be placed on Public Exhibition to allow the community and other stakeholders to review and comment on the report prior to it being finalised and adopted by Council.
+The draft Flood Study document was placed on public exhibition for a period of four weeks (22 November - 20 December 2019).
+The purpose of the public exhibition period was to allow the community and other stakeholders to review and comment on the report prior to it being finalised and adopted by Council.